xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 This may be the most difficult obstacle to tackle.
 Every word cloud, every topic model, and network visualization tool hides a number of assumptions driven by sophisticated logic that comes from the fields of statistics and computer science.
-Without training in the methods we are bound to remain mere consumers of technology.
+Without training in the methods on which these tools are based, we are bound to remain mere consumers of technology rather than active participants in its formation.
 Critical computing practice, like critical thought, requires a measure of logical and mathematical literacy.

 We do not mean for this list to represent a comprehensive statement about